 However, the converse of Theorem \ref{spres} is not true in general.
-Consider again the example shown in Fig. \ref{sound_nonrefl}, where $N_2$ is sound and $N_1$ is not sound since transitions $y_1$ and $y_2$ cannot fire.
-Thus, $\alpha$-morphisms do not reflect soundness following from the fact that reachable markings are also not reflected in the general case.
+Consider again the example shown in Fig.\,\ref{sound_nonrefl}, where $N_2$ is sound and $N_1$ is not sound, since transitions $y_1$ and $y_2$ cannot fire.
+Thus, $\alpha$-morphisms do not reflect soundness, which follows from the fact that reachable markings are not reflected in the general case.

 In our study, soundness reflection is a sought property of $\alpha$-morphisms.
-We apply $\alpha$-morphisms to provide preservation of LGWF-net soundness in their AS-composition.
-Component interactions are formalized in an \emph{abstract interface}, which also represents the abstract view of the whole system.
-There, component nets are related to the abstract interface by $\alpha$-morphisms.
-In the next section, we aim to provide a technique when soundness of an abstract interface implies soundness of a refined system model, i.e., the corresponding $\alpha$-morphism reflects soundness of an abstract interface.
+We apply $\alpha$-morphisms to achieve the preservation of LGWF-net soundness in their AS-composition.
+Component interactions are encoded in an \emph{abstract interface}, which also represents the abstract view of a complete system.
+In the next section, we provide a technique when the soundness of an abstract interface implies the soundness of a refined system model, i.e., the associated $\alpha$-morphism reflects the soundness of an abstract interface.